 …lined the slow cooker with 3 slices of bacon…

 Normally, I liberally salt my roasts like it’s raining cats and dogs.
-However, in this case, I wanted to be more judicious in my seasoning because the long cooking time would concentrate the salt.
-I followed Judy Rodger’s guideline of 3/4 teaspoon of medium-coarse salt to 1 pound of meat (fine salt is about half that amount).
+But in this case, I wanted to be more judicious in my seasoning ’cause the long cooking time will concentrate the salt.
+In the end, I followed Judy Rodger’s rule of thumb: use ¾ teaspoon of medium-coarse salt for every 1 pound of meat.
+(Using fine salt?
+Use about half that amount.)

 Then, I tucked in the garlic cloves…